Program and Camp Interns

 The Program Interns and Field Camp Interns will get exposure to a wide range of CFI’s adult and student field study programs in canyon country around Moab, UT.
 Programs take place at our Professor Valley Field Camp, in National Parks, and on BLM, State, and Forest Service lands.

-The intern will be mentored by the Operations Manager and Head Naturalist Guide and gain experience in operational support, logistics, field teaching and guiding, maintenance and repairs, and office support.
+The intern will be supervised by the Education Director.
+There will be certain short term projects under direction of operations, marketing, and fundraising managers.
 CFI programs take on a variety of forms from local day tours in the National Parks, to river trips, to multi-day outdoor school programs.
 The intern will work both under the direction of Trip Leaders and independently to be trained to lead half day tours on their own for adult and family visitors in Arches National Park and Prehistoric culture/rock art tours in canyons near Moab.
 These tours will involve driving vans, leading participants, and hiking short distances for interpretation programs.
 The intern will be trained in a wide range of topics related to the Colorado Plateau such as natural and cultural history, geology, and regional issues.
 The intern will also gain skills necessary for safe and effective group management.
 In addition to these field skills and duties, the intern should be prepared for learning and doing regular equipment repair, warehouse and commissary/food supply stocking and upkeep.
 Once trained, the intern should be capable of problem-solving and working independently.
 There will be a special project ( research/program development/management) during the internship based on intern interests and organization needs at the time.

 “Thank you for everything during my time at CFI.
 I found the program intern position to be fulfilling in a lot of ways, and I think that CFI’s programs are meaningful, rewarding and fun.
 Best of luck with your seasons to come!”
 Gemma Wallace, Program Intern April-July, 2015